-GSM (Global System for Mobile Communications) is a European digital communications standard which provides full duplex < lata traffic to any device fitted with GSM capability, such as a phone, fax, or pager, at a rate of 9600 bps using the TDMA communications scheme.
-Since GSM is purely digital, it can easily interface with other digital communications systems, such as ISDN, and digital devices, such as Group 3 facsimile machines.
+GSM, Global System for Mobile Communications, or as it was known in the past as Groupe Spécial Mobile is a digital cellular communications system which has rapidly gained acceptance and market share worldwide, although it was initially developed in European context.
+It provides full duplex data traffic to any device fitted with GSM capability, such as a phone, fax, or pager, at a rate of 9600 bps using the TDMA communications scheme.
+Since GSM is purely digital, it can easily interface with other digital communications systems, such as ISDN, and digital devices.

-Unlike any other service, GSM products such as cellular phones require the use of a Subscriber Identity Module, or SIM card.
-These small electronic devices are approximately the size of a credit card and record all of the user information it.
-This includes data such as programmed telephone numbers and network security features, which identify the user.
+GSM offers users good voice quality, call privacy, and network security.
+SIM cards provide the security mechanism for GSM.
+SIM cards are like credit cards and identify the user to the GSM network.
+They can be used with any GSM handset, providing phone access, ensuring delivery of appropriate services to that user and automatically billing the subscriber's network usage back to the home network.
 Without this module, the device will not function.
 This allows for greater security and also greater ease of use as this card may be transported from one phone to another, while maintaining the same information available to the user.
 GSM is also present outside of Europe but known by different names.

 In North America it is known as PCS 1900 and elsewhere are DCS 1800 (also known as PCS).
 The only difference between these systems is the frequency at which operate.
 The number stands for the operating frequency in megahertz.
 While each system uses the GSM standard, they are not compatible with each other.
-Figure 1.1 shows the evolution of the Mobile.